 Nearing the village, we leave the worst of the road behind.
 The scenery is beautiful and several round thatched Arhuaco huts appear in the distance, immediately triggering a sense that we are seeing something special.

 A large gate with a thatched roof appears.
 It’s not opened by the Arhuaco guard as I expect.
 He raises his hand, the riders stop and talk to him.
 Motioning for us to dismount.
 It’s clear they do not want to let us in and are wondering how we have even got this far.
 The riders talk; Claire explains the meeting with Gundiwa.
 Calls are being made.
-Permission finally granted.
+Permission from the Arhuacos in power oiling the wheels of entry.

 Back on the bikes we enter the gate and head towards Nabusímake.
 Passing through stunning countryside before stopping at a river.
 A small trail leads to our homestay.
 Gundiwa’s family.